For all bids greater than $100,000, get our Express Application form:

 How much does a Bid Bond Cost in New Jersey?

 Swiftbonds does not charge for a surety bid bond (with two exceptions, see below).
-The reason that we don't charge for a bid bond is that we will charge for the performance bond if you get the job.
-The cost of a surety performance bond can vary widely depending on the amount of coverage that is required (see below).
+The reason that we don't charge for a bid bond is that we will charge for the bond on the contract if you get the job.
+The cost of a surety bid bond can vary widely depending on the amount of coverage that is required (see below).

 How much do bonds cost in NJ?